Stealthy20/grocery-shopping-list/README.md

 #### **Colors**

-For this project i choosed to only work with two different colors.
-This because i wanted the site to feel clean and focus should be on the functionality.
+I only used two distinct colors for this project.
+I did this because I wanted the site to feel simple and the functionality to be the main focus.

 #212529
-- I choosed this color for all all details on the page, such as navbar, footer, buttons and the headings of the tables.
-I like the dark grey blueish color.
+- I decided to use this color for every element on the page, including the navbar, footer, buttons, and table heads.
+The dark grey, slightly blue-tinged tint is appealing to me.
-The color is taken from the bootstrap dark color the the table head.
+The bootstrap dark color and table head are used to create the color.

 #FAFAFA
-- The off-white color was used for the background color and for text.
-The off-white color have a nice contrast to my other color without being to bright as a background.
+- Both the text and the background were in an off-white hue.
+The off-white color is a wonderful backdrop contrast to my other color without being very bright.

 #### **Fonts**

-- For this project i opted to go with the standard font.
-This because it suited the easy and minimalistic approach i went in this project.
+- I choose to use the standard font for my project.
+This is so because it complemented the straightforward, simple approach I took to this project.

-#### **Images**

 #### **Key Models**